andersonlribeiro/challenge/README.md

 #### Acceptance criteria
 - A 4x4 grid is loaded with 16 Pokémon preview infos
-- Every Pokémon there has its own ID, name and its types
+- Every Pokémon there has its own ID, name and types
 - Clicking on the "Load more Pokémon" a new 4x4 grid is loaded
-- The button disappears and the infinite scrolling is enabled
+- Then the button disappears and the infinite scrolling is enabled
 - When a Pokémon is clicked, the main Pokémon page is opened
 - The Pokémon page displays its:
   - artwork (feel free to use the following links to fetch the images